1. What is a prenuptial agreement?

-A prenuptiual agreement is a formal agreement between two parties prior to their marriage setting out the ownership of their belongings.
-This is a provision for the spilt of a couples assets in the event of a divorce.
+A pre-nuptial agreement is a formal agreement between two parties prior to their marriage setting out the ownership of their assets.
+It clearly sets out how their financial resources are to be divided on divorce.

-Prenuptial agreements are not absolutely binding, however, following the precedent set out in the 2010 case of Radmacher v.
+Prenuptial agreements are not absolutely binding, however, following the important 2010 case of Radmacher v.
 Granatino, prenuptial agreements are afforded heavy weighting within the UK family court unless it can be seen as unfair.
-Therefore the courts will endeavour to upheld them in most circumstances.
+Therefore, the courts will uphold them in most circumstances.

 There are several reasons why the court might decide to depart from a prenuptial agreement; these include factors such as duress, undue influence and lack of material disclosure.
-There may have also been a big change in the circumstances since the pre-nup was made, such a disability or children.
-The court will weigh all of this up before deciding whether the prenuptial agreement is binding.
+There may have also been a big change in the circumstances since the prenuptial agreement was made, such as the birth of children or a significant illness.
+However, with expert legal help and drafting your agreement should stand.

 If you require any further information about a prenuptial agreement then please do not hesitate to contact the family team at Paul Robinson Solicitors.
 We are an approachable team of experts who will take the time to listen to your situation, identify your priorities and draft an agreement to achieve the outcome you seek.